Yurii Andrukhovych

-Yurii Ihorovych Andrukhovych (Юрій Ігорович Андрухович, born March 13, 1960 in Stanislav, Ukrainian SSR) is a Ukrainian prose writer, poet, essayist, and translator.
-His English pen name is Yuri Andrukhovych.
+Yurii Ihorovych Andrukhovych (Юрій Ігорович Андрухович, /uk/; born March 13, 1960), who spells his name as Yuri Andrukhovych in English, is a Ukrainian prose writer, poet, essayist, and translator.

 Andrukhovych is a representative of the Stanislav phenomenon, a group of Ivano-Frankivsk postmodernist writers and co-founder of the poetic group Bu-Ba-Bu.

 Biography

 As a child Andrukhovych attended a school with a focus on studying German language and dreamt to become an archaeologist or a rock star.
 According to his own memoirs, after recognizing his poor prospects in archaeology he decided to study journalism.
 In 1982 Andrukhovych graduated with a degree in editing from the Ukrainian Printing Institute in Lviv.
 In the following years he worked for a newspaper and completed army service.

 In 1985, Andrukhovych co-founded the Bu-Ba-Bu poetic group, which stands for «burlesque, side-show, buffoonery» (Ukrainian: бурлеск, балаган, буфонада) together with Oleksandr Irvanets and Viktor Neborak.
 The authors aimed to revive the carnival and comedic literary style.
 As a member of the group Andrukhovych received the title "partiarch of Ukrainian literature".

 In 1989 Andrukhovych was accepted as a member of the National Writers' Union of Ukraine, but in 1991 left the organization and initiated the creation of an alternative organ known as Association of Ukrainian Writers, later serving as its vice-president.
 In 1991 he graduated from literature courses at the Maxim Gorky Literary Institute in Moscow.

 Between 1991 and 1995 Andrukhovych worked as an editor in a number of Ukrainian literary publications.
 He also authored the cultural review in Den newspaper and together with Yurko Izdryk founded Ukraine's first postmodernist journal.
 In 1996 Andrukhovych became Candidate of Sciences after submitting a thesis on the works of Bohdan-Ihor Antonych.
 He also read a masters' course on contemporary Central and Eastern European literatures at Lviv University, but refused to pursue a career in literary science.
 Since 2005 Andrukhovych has been co-operating with Polish experimental band Karbido, writing song texts and performing as a singer.